Cost of Drilling

 3. Help properly select equipment with the right pin positions for the layouts recommended and desired.

-5. Spin balls on the D’Terminator to verify accuracy of marked PSA or MB.
+4. Spin asymmetrical balls on the D’Terminator to verify accuracy of marked PSA or MB.

-9. Accurately measure and scribe span lines.
+8. Accurately measure and scribe span cut lines.
 Get measurements to the 1/64th of an inch.

-11. Use Oval Thumb Holes set at the angle for your thumb
+10. Use Oval Thumb Holes set at the angle for your thumb.
+There are no round thumbs!

-12. Use only high quality thumb slugs and grips
+11. Use only high quality VISE thumb slugs and grips

-13. Make use of IT (Interchangeable Thumb technology) where needed.
+12. We use VISE IT (Interchangeable Thumb technology) where needed.

-14. Weigh all balls for static weight to make sure they are USBC legal.
+13. Weigh balls for static weight to make sure they are USBC legal when necessary.

-16. Make sure bowlers have to opportunity to try equipment out before they leave the shop in case adjustments need to be made.
+14. Make sure bowlers have the opportunity to try equipment out before they leave the shop in case adjustments need to be made.

-18. Help set up a ball arsenal if necessary.
+16. Help set up a ball arsenal when needed.

-19. Include any adjustments at no charge if customer has a problem with ball motion, grips, or slugs.
+17. Include any adjustments at no charge if necessary.

 If you have a concern about anything, please get back to us ASAP!
-Any business that is not made aware of or allowed to address and correct a problem, cannot be held responsible.
-We may not be able to please all of the customers all of the time, but that is, never-the-less, our goal!
+Any business that is not made aware of, or not allowed to address and correct a problem, cannot be held responsible.
+We may not be able to please all of the customers all of the time, but that is our goal!

-Over 50% of our gross margin goes to taxes, credit card fee’s, insurance, inventory costs, materials, utilities, lane maintenance, etc.
+Almost 50% of our gross margin goes to taxes, insurance, inventory costs, materials, utilities, lane maintenance, etc.

 It is our goal to charge no more than we have too, but enough to keep our business running and profitable.
 If any business cannot make a fair profit for very long, the laws of business will produce the following: